Radar tracker: Extended Kalman filter (EKF)

 The EKF is an extension of the Kalman filter to cope with cases where the relationship between the radar measurements and the track coordinates, or the track coordinates and the motion model, is non-linear.
-In this case, the relationship between the measurements and the state is of the form h = f(x) (where h is the vector of measurements, x is the target state and f(.) is the function relating the two).
-Similarly, the relationship between the future state and the current state is of the form x(t+1) = g(x(t)) (where x(t) is the state at time t and g(.) is the function that predicts the future state).
+In this case, the relationship between the measurements and the state is of the form h=f(x) (where h is the vector of measurements, x is the target state and f(.) is the function relating the two).
+Similarly, the relationship between the future state and the current state is of the form x(t+1)=g(x(t)) (where x(t) is the state at time t and g(.) is the function that predicts the future state).
 To handle these non-linearities, the EKF linearises the two non-linear equations using the first term of the Taylor series and then treats the problem as the standard linear Kalman filter problem.
-Although conceptually simple, the filter can easily diverge (i.e. gradually perform more and more badly) if the state estimate about which the equations are linearised is poor.
+Although conceptually simple, the filter can easily diverge (i.e., gradually perform more and more badly) if the state estimate about which the equations are linearised is poor.

 The unscented Kalman filter and particle filters are attempts to overcome the problem of linearising the equations.

 Unscented Kalman filter (UKF)

 The UKF attempts to improve on the EKF by removing the need to linearise the measurement and state equations.
 It avoids linearization by representing the mean and covariance information in the form of a set of points, called sigma points.
-These points, which represent a distribution with specified mean and covariance, are then propagated directly through the non-linear equations, and the resulting five updated samples are then used to calculate a new mean and variance.
+These points, which represent a distribution with specified mean and covariance, are then propagated directly through the non-linear equations, and the resulting updated samples are then used to calculate a new mean and variance.
 This approach then suffers none of the problems of divergence due to poor linearisation and yet retains the overall computational simplicity of the EKF.

 Particle filter

 The particle filter could be considered as a generalisation of the UKF.
 It makes no assumptions about the distributions of the errors in the filter and neither does it require the equations to be linear.
 Instead it generates a large number of random potential states ("particles") and then propagates this "cloud of particles" through the equations, resulting in a different distribution of particles at the output.
 The resulting distribution of particles can then be used to calculate a mean or variance, or whatever other statistical measure is required.
 The resulting statistics are used to generate the random sample of particles for the next iteration.
-The particle filter is notable in its ability to handle multi-modal distributions (i.e. distributions where the PDF has more than one peak).
+The particle filter is notable in its ability to handle multi-modal distributions (i.e., distributions where the probability density function (PDF) has more than one peak).
 However, it is computationally very intensive and is currently unsuitable for most real-world, real-time applications.